MARTIMM/Sufitrail/Doc/Designer notes.md

 ## Introduced google closure again
 ### Name spaces and module names
 * Namespace id used in the cordova config is **io.github.martimm**.
 I find this a bit too long to create a path like that.
 So the modules and classes are placed in the javascript directory accordingly.
 E.g. `www/js/SufiTrail/SufiCenter.js` instead of `www/js/io/github/martimm/SufiCenter.js`.
+* Only copy the needed modules to www/js/closure-library/closure.
+When cordova is building the app, it would pick all files making the app unnecessary large.

 ## Implementation
 The program will be using a Model–View–Adapter (MVA) or mediating-controller Model View Control (MVC) pattern, see [Wikipedia article][MVA].
 This pattern is used to separate the storage, control and view from each other.
 To get things done, an observer/subscription service is created.
 A data generated in one part can be subscribed to by another.
 A call from the observer object is made to the subscribers of that specific data when that data becomes available.
 This pattern is also named 'producer/consumer' pattern.